bahner/ex-ipfs/README.md

 ### Logger

-ExIPfs uses Logger and is quite noisy when you are developing.
+ExIpfs uses Logger and is quite noisy when you are developing.
 If you set your log level below `debug` you should be OK.

 ## Documentation